Home › Blog › What Is Customer Churn? 8 Strategies to Reduce Churn & Boost Loyalty

-Every business exists as long as it has customers.
-But what if these customers decide to part ways due to inefficient support processes, defective products, or poor engagement?
-Even small month-on-month increments in customer churn can put big questions on the survival of your business.
-So, how do you stop customer churn and retain your customers for a lifetime?
+So, how do you stop churn and retain your customers for a lifetime?
 This blog will reveal all the answers.
-We will understand what customer churn is, how to calculate churn, its common types, and how your business can prevent churning customers for long-term success.
+We will understand the meaning of churn, how to calculate it, its common types, and how your business can prevent churning customers for long-term success.

 What Is Customer Churn?